-Potassium bicarbonate is an organic fungicide used mostly to prevent fungal diseases, such as Alternaria blight, apple scab, black spot, blights, botrytis, downy mildews, molds, phytophthora, powdery mildew, and Septoria leaf spot.
-Once these diseases are in place, they are very difficult to get rid of, through potassium bicarbonate can certainly improve the situation.
+Potassium bicarbonate is an organic fungicide used mostly to prevent fungal diseases, such as alternaria blight, apple scab, black spot, blights, botrytis, downy mildews, molds, phytophthora, powdery mildew, and Septoria leaf spot.
+Once these diseases are in place, they are very difficult to get rid of, though potassium bicarbonate can certainly improve the situation.

 Research has shown that bicarbonates do, when they cover a leaf completely, slow the growth of and occasionally kill mold spores outright.
 For potassium bicarbonate to work effectively, it must be in solution.
 While some people promote the use of homemade mixes that use horticultural oils for this purpose, those oils can lead to phytotoxicity (plant poisoning), oily buildup on the leaves and in the soil, and the mix requires constant shaking to keep the oil and water mixed while applying.
-The ideal mixture of solution and treatment is sold under the name GreenCure®.
+The ideal mixture of solution and treatment is sold under the name Ecomate Armicarb "O" 100 Fungicide®.

 Can you make your own potassium bicarbonate spray?

 The fine folks at The Garden Professors Blog Facebook Page directed me towards some good information along the same lines.
-Bottom line: potassium bicarbonate is an effective prevention and treatment of many fungal diseases.
-It is not something you should be making at home.
+Bottom line: potassium bicarbonate sprays are an effective prevention and treatment of many fungal diseases.
+But these mixtures are not something you should be trying to concoct at home.
 Instead, read labels and buy a product that will protect and not harm your plants.